jonklein/shiny/README.md

 # Shiny

-A simple Elixir algo trading system which supports basic backtesting and live execution (currently only via the Alpaca brokerage).
+An algorithmic trading system written in Elixir, supporting basic backtesting and live execution (currently only via the Alpaca brokerage).

 ## Getting Started